lawrencegoodwyn/FinalProject/README.md

   - Naive-Bayes

 ## Dashboard
-We will use Tableau Public and MatPlotLib/Plotly for visual displays and fully interactive [Dashboard](https://public.tableau.com/app/profile/jake.wolfe/viz/Gainesville_Crime_Project/CFSByAddress?publish=yes)
+We will use Tableau Public for visual displays and a fully interactive [Dashboard](https://public.tableau.com/app/profile/jake.wolfe/viz/Gainesville_Crime_Project/CFSByAddress?publish=yes)